stylesplugin/styles/readme.txt

 = Why is this plugin free? =

-We believe life is better when we work together. :) Support for WordPress default themes, like TwentyTwelve and TwentyTwelve, will always be free.
+We believe life is better when we work together. :) Support for WordPress default themes, like TwentyTwelve and TwentyThirteen, will always be free.
 Continued development in Styles will be supported by:

 * Plugins for additional themes
 * Plugins for add-on features